ShredStream

 Shredstream provides the lowest latency shreds to any RPC or validator on the network.
 This service can save hundreds of milliseconds when trading on Solana and provides a redundant shred path for servers in remote locations.

-- Node operators in areas where internet connectivity to the rest of the cluster is sub-optima
+• Node operators in areas where internet connectivity to the rest of the cluster is sub-optimal

 Shreds are fractions of blocks that are made by a block producer on Solana.
 One can compare shreds to the individual picture frames in a video stream; shreds are constantly being emitted as a validator produces a block to create a block stream.
 Other nodes on the network receive these shreds and replay them on-the-fly, meaning state is always changing on Solana vs. Ethereum where state is paused intra-slot.